FaithDAnalyst/EXCEL-Projects/README.md

-# Global Retail Expansion Strategy Case Study
+# Jumia Retail Expansion Analysis Case Study

 # Introduction
-GlobalMart Retail Solutions, a leading multinational corperation, is actively pursuing an ambitious strategy for widespread global expansion across diverse markets.
+Jumai Retail Expansion is actively pursuing an ambitious strategy for widespread global expansion across diverse markets.
 With a strong footprint in multiple regions and countries, GlobalMart aims to cater to a broad spectrum of consumer